git/git.github.io/SoC-2021-Ideas.md

 Git used to have an old problem of duplicated implementations of some logic.
 For example, Git had at least 4 different implementations to format command output for different commands.
-Our previous GSoC students and Outreachy interns unified some of the formating logic into [ref-filter](https://github.com/git/git/blob/master/ref-filter.h) and got rid of similar logic in some command specific files.
+Our previous GSoC students and Outreachy interns unified some of the formatting logic into [ref-filter](https://github.com/git/git/blob/master/ref-filter.h) and got rid of similar logic in some command specific files.